Nyre221/dolphin-quick-view/README.md

 ## Common Quick view shortcuts:
 a,d and arrow keys (right/left) = back and forward
-w,s and arrow keys (down/up) = scroll
+arrow keys (down/up) = scroll
 spacebar, q and ESC = quit
-tab and return key = open with default app
+"w" and return key = open with default app

 ## Debug:
 If quick view doesn't open via dolphin's dropdown menu: open a terminal and type "dolphin", error messages will appear in the terminal window (possible missing dependencies)

-alternatively you can use this command: `~/.config/quick_view/quick_view.pyz /path/to/some/file`
+alternatively you can use this command: `~/.config/quick_view/quick_view.pyz /path/to/some/file` -s

 if dolphin_quick_view_shortcut.sh doesn't work, run: "sleep 5 ; ~/.config/quick_view/dolphin_quick_view_shortcut.sh" in a terminal and reactivate a dolphin window (you have 5 seconds).
 The errors should appear there.